-Distribution: East of the Cascades, southern British Columbia to Baja California, east to Idaho and Utah.
+Distribution: Occurring east of the Cascades crest in Washington; southern British Columbia to Baja California, east to Idaho and Utah.

 Habitat: Dry, open areas, often in sandy soil and among sagebrush, at low elevations.